-I just moved to a new apartment last Thursday evening so when Saturday morning came, my plan was to run at the beach, go to the neighborhood’s well-known coffee shop while enjoying the Table Mountain view, do some grocery shopping, sort my stuff as I wasn’t able to do it from the previous days because of work and catch up with blogging.
+I just moved to a new apartment last Thursday evening so when Saturday morning came, my plan was to run along the shore of Blouberg beach, go to the neighborhood’s well-known coffee shop while enjoying the Table Mountain view, do some grocery shopping, sort my stuff as I wasn’t able to do it from the previous days because of work and catch up with blogging.
 In that specific order.

 Then my colleague texted me and asked me if I’m up for a drive in West Coast National Park – a park known for its bird life and spring flowers and which is a must for your South African itineraries.